Would you like to receive a printed copy of the next issue of Wave?

 From the editor

-The recipe for this season?
-A delicious Chicken Shepherd’s Pie.
-And, as always, visit our Marketplace section.
-Stay up to date with Brazilian and Portuguese services in Canada.
+And, as always, take a look at our Marketplace section and find out about Brazilian and Portuguese services in Canada.
 There is always news in this section.
-Happy 2021!
-Wishes for good health and new hopes to our New World.
-Happy reading!
+Happy reading and Happy New Year!